JustDiablot/TI101I-Chatbox-INT4-CorentinMonsallier-ValentinAuffray/README.md

 ### Names of the Team mebers
-Corentin Monsallier @Telurion
+Corentin Monsallier
-Valentin Auffray @JustDiablot
+Valentin Auffray

+&nbsp;

 ### Link to the Git Repository
 [TI101I-Chatbox-INT4-CorentinMonsallier-ValentinAuffray](https://github.com/JustDiablot/projetS1)

-&nbsp;

 ### Main functionalities of the code
 The first part of the ChatBot project permits the user to copy the